 We build on the National Curriculum for geography with series of units that break down what each child should know and understand at every stage in their journey with us.

-- A clear expectation of what children should know and, crucially, retain, by the end of the unit
+- A clear expectation of what children should learn

 - A Talk Homework activity to engage families in their child’s learning

-- Teacher notes with guidance on common misconceptions or sensitive issues to look out for, guidance on teaching a balanced viewpoint and avoiding imposing personal views, and advice on adapting the unit to meet the needs of individual classes.
+- Guidance from teachers on sensitive issues to look out for, teaching a balanced viewpoint, and adapting the unit to meet the needs of individual classes

-Geography underpins and draws on wider learning in History, Languages, RE and PSHE, as children develop a deep respect for diverse cultures and understand the Human Right to maintain your own nationality, religion and culture.
+Geography goes hand-in-hand with what children learn in history, languages, RE and PHSE, as children develop a deep respect for diverse cultures and understand the human right to maintain your own nationality, religion and culture.

-We draw on the varied physical geography, museums and universities of the North West to give children first hand experiences of a range of urban and rural environments and geographical phenomena.
+We draw on the varied physical geography, museums and universities of the North West to give children first hand experiences of a range of environments.
 We work with our families to celebrate their international links and to value the different cultures, religions and languages we have within our school communities.